CHOICE Pain & Rehabilitation Center

 Shoulder pain, stiffness, and discomfort from trauma, overuse, or repetitive movements can make normal shoulder function difficult or impossible.
-With help from the team at CHOICE Pain & Rehabilitation Center in Lanham, Hyattsville, Gaithersburg, Dundalk and Pikesville, Maryland, you can find effective and lasting relief.
+With help from the team at CHOICE Pain & Rehabilitation Center in Olney, Rosedale, Hyattsville, Lanham, Gaithersburg, Dundalk, and Baltimore, Maryland, you can find effective and lasting relief.
 With their dedication to effective, noninvasive, and minimally invasive therapies, the team provides options to help you recover without surgery.
 Schedule a consultation online or by phone today if you’re in Maryland or the Washington, D.C. area.

 Shoulder injuries and pain can range from mild discomfort and stiffness to severe pain and dysfunction.
 To determine if you need medical care for your shoulder, find out if you have any warning signs of a shoulder injury.